nemac/lightbox/README.md

 > A value of **true** will cause the content of the lightbox to be fullscreen, the value
 > defaults to **false**

-To specify a value for an option you include the name of the option as a key-value pair in an object in the initial setup like this:
+To specify a value for an option you pass an object to the initial setup method with the name of the option as a key-value pair, like this:

 ```javascript
 $("selector").lightbox({